Sensor Hub (ESH044)

 - If extending CTs, do not install the Sensor Hub inside a distribution or breaker panel, only the CTs should be inside.

 - Connect the sensor to one of the 4 ports on the Sensor Hub.
 If using CTid powered sensors such as the ETN100 (temperature probe), ETLW (ambient temperature), EPS (pulse), ELV2 (2V analog / dry contact), or EV1000 (high voltage sensor) the sensors connect via RJ11 on the left-side of the Sensor Hub.
 If extending CTs, the 2-pin plug on the CT lead connect to the 2-pin sockets on the right-side of the Sensor Hub.
 A combination of CTs and powered sensors may be used.
 Only a single powered or unpowered sensor may be used on each port (yellow/A, green/B, blue/D, and brown/D).

-- Flip each switch to the side the sensor is connected.
+- Set each switch to the side the sensor is connected.
 If a powered sensor is connected to the port adjacent to the yellow line, the adjacent switch should be in the left position.